Alexander Kuklev, JetBrains Research

 fullness : ∀(x : T) enumerate.covers(x)

-All descrete finitary types (such as Fin(n)
+All descrete finitary types (such as Fin(n), ℕ, ℤ and ℚ) and their

-) are surveyable.
+Cauchy completions (such as ℝ) are surveyable.
 In case of finitary

-just enumerates all closed terms, while in case of
+types, enumerate just enumerates all closed terms, while in case of

 Cauchy completions it numerates elements of the enumerable dense